wgy1027/postFireSeverityAssessment/postFire/2019-The State-Of-Canada's-Forests-(Annual-Report-2019).md

 **Disturbances affect the carbon cycle**

-Forests play an important role in the carbon cyde as they absorb carbon as they grow and release it when they die, decay or burn.
+Forests play an important role in the carbon cycle as they absorb carbon as they grow and release it when they die, decay or burn.
 The impacts of natural disturbances are among the many complex factors that determine whether forests absorb or release more carbon each year.

 **Natural disturbances are affected by climate change**